-Welded and Drawn Tubing
+Welded & Drawn Stainless Steel Tubing

-Welded and Drawn Tubing
+Welded & Drawn Stainless Steel Tubing

 Welded and drawn is the preferred tubing choice in terms of economy, lead time and tolerancing compared to seamless in most instances.
 Many demanding applications call for the T.I.G. welded and plug (mandrel) drawn method, used by Vita Needle for over 85 years!